top of page

 MY VIEWS

 Will Rogers once said, "The only difference between death and taxes is death doesn't get worse."
-This raises an important question: who should continue to make sacrifices—residents and their families by tightening their budgets, or township trustees, who must acknowledge the increased burden of property taxes?
 For the first time in Genoa Township history, a fire/EMS levy was defeated, which reflects residents' concerns that their voices were not being heard and that fiscal responsibility was lacking.
-Trustees did not advocate strongly enough against higher taxes, but the community voiced its opposition.
+Trustees did not advocate strongly enough against higher taxes, but the voters did.

 My message is straightforward: We must address spending and excessive property taxes.
-Achieving responsive, high-quality services and programs does not require an “either-or” choice; rather, we need to establish reasonable limits.
 While the actions of the legislature and Governor regarding property tax reform remain uncertain, as your township trustee, I will prioritize both responsible township spending and your tax bill.
+When necessary to unjustified expenses I will say NO.

 SAFETY SERVICES